lgoio/RecentItems/README.md

    cd RecentItems
    make install

-## Important: This extension is not updated on extensions.gnome.org for now
+## Important: This extension is not on extensions.gnome.org for now

 ### Why?

-The original extension uses GTK.RecentManager to access recent files.
+This extension is a fork of bananenfisch's RecentItems and was originally intended for integration into the original project.
-In contrast, the fork does not use GTK.RecentManager.
+However, due to time constraints, the maintainer was unable to thoroughly review the changes, which is why he ultimately rejected them.
-There is an open merge request addressing this change.
+Therefore, at his request, this extension remains a hard fork.
-Until that merge request is resolved, the extension will not be available on extensions.gnome.org.
+And because this extension is still fairly new, I want to fix all bugs before releasing it on extensions.gnome.org.

 ## Recent Items - an extension for gnome-shell